SgtCoDFish/bedrock-bootstrap/guides/TOOLS.md

 ## Building QEMU

-If your system has QEMU >= 3.1, then in theory RISC-V support was upstreamed and you can probably install a RISC-V-supporting QEMU from your system package manager.
+If your system has QEMU >= 3.1 RISC-V support is likely to be included and you can probably install a RISC-V-supporting QEMU from your system package manager.
 If you run into problems using the version from your package manage, it's very easy to build QEMU from source and use that.

 Clone it yourself and build: